Your probationary review: 5 questions to pre-answer

 Managers love this.
 You just wrote their prep doc for them.

 This is a trap, but a friendly one.
-If your answer is “nothing,” your manager stops trusting you.
-If your answer is a long list, you look fragile.
+“Nothing” makes you look unaware.
+A long list makes you look fragile.

 “My first month, I was slow on [tool / domain / process].
 I spent two weeks going through [specific thing] and pair-coding with [person], and I’m now doing those tickets at the team’s normal speed.”